 Another possible outcome of material misrepresentation is the cancellation of your policy at any point during its term.
 To cancel your policy, however, insurers are required by law, such as the Massachusetts cancellation law, to give you a written explanation at least 10 days before the termination date.

 Many false details on applications are unintentional, although “intent” does not count as a defense.
 Here is a list of the most common misrepresentations that car insurance applicants commit:

 - Failure to disclose alteration to their cars.

 - Asserting that the vehicle will be parked in a garage when actually it isn’t.

 - Not disclosing other drivers who reside in the same household.
 This misrepresentation becomes even more serious when it involves high-risk drivers (they have DUI convictions, frequent traffic accidents, or moving violations).

 - Concealing driving history (i.e., traffic violations and accidents), DUI conviction or other serious criminal offenses, and previous claims.

 Mileage driven.
 The number of miles that you drive yearly has a significant impact on your insurance risk.
-Some companies will actually decline coverage if your annual mileage exceeds certain amount.
+Some companies will actually decline coverage if your annual mileage exceeds a certain amount.
 Others will place a higher premium on your rate.
-In the past, carriers did not penalize consumers for miles driven as the do today.
+In the past, carriers did not penalize consumers for miles driven as they do today.
 In fact, consumers were rewarded with discounts for driving less than 10,000 or less than 7,500 miles in a year.
-But because of the popularity of ride sharing, insurance companies now factor in miles driven since so many consumers use their vehicles for public transportation.
+But because of the popularity of ride-sharing, insurance companies now factor in miles driven since so many consumers use their vehicles for public transportation.